adahad27/order-book/README.md

 4. Event-Driven server architecture
 5. Memory Pools
 6. Lock Free Single Producer Single Consumer Queue
+7. Intrusive Linked Lists for maintaining Time Priority

 ### Planned Items and Implementation Specific Details:
 1. Support for Stop-Loss, FillOrKill, and ImmediateOrCancel orders
-2. Memory Optimization tricks like Intrusive Linked Lists
-3. Add persistence logging in case of machine-crashes
+2. Add persistence logging in case of machine-crashes

 ## Architecture Description:
 There are two major components in this project: